meganndare/cantonese-nlp/README.md

 I used this [Github repository](https://github.com/rsennrich/subword-nmt) for BPE

 # Cantonese data
+We collected 910k monolingual Cantonese data, in addition to some parallel datasets.
 | Domain  | Source | Number of lines | Parallel|
 | --------| ------ | --------------- |---------|
 | wikipedia|Wikipedia|689234|NO|